gnarea/terraform-gmail/cloudflare/README.md

 # Terraform module for G Suite MX records in CloudFlare

+This module requires the `cloudflare` provider to have been configured.

 ## Parameters

 - `domain` (required): The APEX domain (e.g., example.com).